Khairulamireen/Sign-Language-Translator-using-Jetson-Nano/README.md

 ```
 git clone https://github.com/Khairulamireen/Sign-Language-Translator-using-Jetson-Nano.git
 ```
-The training required Jupyter Notebook.
+The training required Jupyter Notebook and datasets.
+I have provided the dataset**.
 After the training complete, there will be a .pth.tar file saved on your PC.
 This file is required to be sent to the Jetson Nano.
-If you want to skip this part, I have provided my trained file in this repository.
+If you want to skip this part, I have provided my trained file in this repository**.

 # Step 2: Run on Jetson Nano
 First of all, you need to git clone this repositary.
 On your Terminal,